haka-security/haka/modules/alert/file/doc/module.rst

 .. describe:: file

     Absolute file path where alert will end up.
+You can use "-" for standard output.

 .. describe:: format